-Most companies will set payment terms to ensure that they’re paid on time, with the most popular terms being 30 days (or Net 30).
+Common invoice payment terms include Net 15, Net 60, and 2% 10 Net 30—with the most popular term being 30 days (or Net 30).
 Setting payment terms is an essential part of accounts receivable (A/R) management, and making terms transparent to customers by displaying them on every invoice that’s issued is an important bookkeeping task.

 Invoice payment terms are the conditions that outline how, when, and by what method your customers or clients will provide payment to your business.
 They are an agreement that sets your expectations for payment, including when your client needs to pay you and the penalties for missing a payment.

-Invoice payment terms allow you to make accurate cash flow projections, which in turn help you plan for taxes and manage the growth of your business.
-Payment terms are essential when negotiating a contract, and they should maximize how quickly your clients pay you while minimizing inconvenience for your customer.
+Invoice payment terms allow you to make accurate cash flow projections, which in turn help you plan for taxes and manage your business’s growth.
+Payment terms are essential when negotiating a contract, and they should maximize how quickly your clients pay you while minimizing inconvenience for your customers.

 A payment due upon receipt is a payment that customers must make immediately upon receiving the invoice for a transaction.
 Typically, businesses use payment due upon receipt to signify that payment is due by the following business day.